pre-eth/adam/README.md

 The name comes from the biblical figure Adam (a play on words since I came up with this while studying the source of ISAAC64).
-It is also a backronym like ISAAC that explains its process:
+It is also a backronym like ISAAC that explains its process: **A**CCUMULATE, **D**IFFUSE **A**SSIMILATE, and **M**ANGLE

-**A**CCUMULATE
-**D**IFFUSE
-**A**UGMENT
-**M**ANGLE

 ## I. ACCUMULATE

-A true random seed is queried via RDRAND.
-This seed is used to initially fill the buffer, before a set of initialization vectors is permuted using the same mixing logic from ISAAC64, and then those vectors themselves are mixed into the buffer.
+A seed can be set programmatically or on the command line.
+If no seed is provided, a true random seed is queried via RDRAND.
+This seed is used to initially fill the buffer, before a set of initialization vectors is permuted with the same mixing logic from ISAAC64, and then those vectors themselves are mixed into the buffer.
 Each vector is inserted twice - once in the top half, once in the bottom half.